pokorra/adwent/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Take a look
-To watch this site you can visit this address: [Święta z Wilgą](http://swietazwilga.pl/)
+To watch this site you can just click here: [Święta z Wilgą](https://pokorra.github.io/adwent/)